-Agricultural and Rural Development is an important part of NABARD Grade-A and Grade-B Exams.
-The section comprises of various topics related to the country’s financial system.
+Agriculture and Rural Development is an important part of NABARD Grade-A and Grade-B Exams.
+The section comprises various topics related to the country’s financial system.
 To score good marks in the paper, candidates require extensive knowledge in the field of agricultural finance.
-To help you prepare better, we have come up with free NABARD Agriculture notes.
+To help you prepare better, we have come up with free NABARD agriculture notes.
 Here we discuss the different institutional financing agencies that credit finance to farmers to meet their short-term and long-term needs.
 Read below to know all about it.

 Institutional Financing Agencies

 What are Financial Institutions?